MoiCoquille/Indalit-Website2/content/packs.md

 <div class="row">
   <div class="col-md-4">
-<h4 class="font05">Choose a Subject</h4>
+<h4 class="font05">Choose Your AWS Service</h4>
-<h4 class="font03">You can choose most AWS Services.
-You can also choose to review billing.
-This is to be considered because you often pay more than you should.
-We can also review the security of the AWS components.</h4>
+<h4 class="font03">You need to choose the AWS service you wish to audit and enhance.
+A list of services included in this package will be provided.</h4>
 </div>

 <div class="col-md-4">
-<h4 class="font05">Duration</h4>
+<h4 class="font05">Audit</h4>
 <h4 class="font03">
-This package includes a maximum of 4 hours to audit and propose possible enhancements.
+The audit will be done by an AWS Certified Solutions Architect.
+We audit the configuration, how the service appears to be running, the billing and the security.
 </h4>
 </div>
   <div class="col-md-4">
-<h4 class="font05">Presentation</h4>
+<h4 class="font05">Presenting The Results</h4>
 <h4 class="font03">
 A Video Conference Call will be organized to present the findings of this audit and go over what can be done better.
+It will include a Q&A session at the end of the presentation and we will look at how you can move forward.
+Supporting documentation will be provided.
 </h4>
 </div>
 </div>